peterpeterparker/daviddalbusco.com/src/blog/a-little-scanner-app-made-with-the-web.md

 ```

 On desktop, until Chrome supports it in its next version v89 (related [issue](https://www.chromestatus.com/feature/4777349178458112)), I implemented my “go to strategy” aka: if available, use the [File System API](https://web.dev/file-system-access/) and, if not, fallback on a good old school download.

+In addition, my mum discovered that the files seems to not be yet implemented on iOS.
+At least on her iPad (I did not ask her which version), the share was successfully triggered but, no image was attached to the resulting email.
+That's why, I also implemented to "old school" download solution for such devices.

 ```javascript
 export const savePdf = async (src) => {